Measuring Head-Up Displays from 2D to AR: System Benefits & Demonstration

 With the advent of new systems, display test equipment used to ensure HUD image quality is likewise facing new demands.
 How does the process of HUD measurement change with the incorporation of 3D and AR-HUD systems, which project new types of virtual images, across larger fields of view, and at a range of depths?
 Are you a manufacturer concerned with finding a measurement system that can address the evolution of HUD technology?

-- Outlook for 2D, 3D, and augmented reality (AR) HUD systems
+- Outlook for conventional, 3D, and augmented reality (AR) HUD systems

 - Measurement challenges posed by next-generation HUD technology